TUDelft-PRIME-Books/Linear-Algebra/Chapter8/SymmetricMatrices.md

 ::::

 And now it's time for the proof of the main theorem.
 The proof is of the type technical and intricate.
-Skip it if you like.

 ::::{admonition} Proof of {prf:ref}`Thm:SymmetricMat:OrthogDiag`
 :class: tudproof, dropdown